 The best way to shake off the icy winter blahs is to start plotting a springtime escape.
 These seven small town U.S. getaways are well worth setting your eye on—read on to learn where to seek out your share of flower festivals, arts and crafts trails, and seriously good barbecue during spring.

 When this Netherlandish town is in full spring bloom, you’d never guess it was located just an hour southeast of Des Moines, Iowa.
 But little ol’ Pella, with its 10,360 residents and Dutchified slogans (“A Touch of Holland,” “America’s Dutch Treasure”), has the charming Euro heritage thing down pat.
 In fact, the town was founded in 1847 by 800 Dutch immigrants fleeing famine and religious persecution back across the Atlantic.

 At the center of town is the fetching Vermeer Windmill, the tallest working windmill in North America.
 (The 1850s-style grain mill was built by Lukas Verbij in the Netherlands, taken apart, shipped to the United States, and then reassembled in Pella in 2002.)
-Join a tour and you’ll be taken to the fifth floor, which boasts a lovely view of the elysian town below.
-Keep an ear open for the nearby Klokkenspel, a carillon clock with 147 chimes that rings out several times daily.
+Head up to the fifth floor—which boasts a lovely view of the elysian town below—and keep an ear open for the nearby Klokkenspel, a carillon clock with 147 chimes that rings out several times daily.

-The number one most compelling reason to make the journey to Pella in springtime, however, isn’t a windmill or clock—it’s the 84th annual Tulip Time Festival, scheduled for May 2-4, 2019.
-A burst of rainbow-bright tulip gardens are complemented by twice-daily parades, quilt and flower shows, a cheese market, an arts bazaar, Dutch choral concerts, and costumed dances complete with clomping wooden shoes.
+The number one most compelling reason to make the journey to Pella in springtime, however, is the 85th annual Tulip Time Festival, scheduled for May 7–9, 2020.
+A burst of rainbow-bright tulip gardens are complemented by parades, quilt and flower shows, historical village tours, a Dutch craft market, Dutch organ recitals, a tractor rodeo, and costumed dances complete with clomping wooden shoes.

 Roscoe, New York